Prayer: Islam

 The Arabic word for prayer is salah.
 The daily obligatory prayers collectively form the second of the five pillars in Islam, observed three or five times every day at prescribed times.
-The command of ritual prayer repeatedly occurs in the Quran.
+The command of ritual prayer repeatedly occurs in the Qur'an.
 The person performs the prayer while they are facing the Kaaba in Mecca.
-There is the "call for prayer" (the adhan), where the muezzin calls for all the followers to stand together for the prayer.
-The prayer consists of actions such as glorifying and praising God (such as mentioning 'Allāhu Akbar' (God is Great)) while standing, recitation of chapters of the Quran (such as the opening chapter of the book (Al-Fatiha)), bowing down then praising God, prostrating (sujud) then again praising God.
+There is the "call for prayer" (the adhan), where the muezzin calls for all the followers to stand (qiyām) together for the prayer.
+The prayer consists of actions such as glorifying and praising God (such as mentioning 'Allāhu Akbar' (God is Great)) while standing, recitation of chapters of the Qur'an (such as the opening chapter of the book (Al-Fatiha)), bowing down then praising God, prostrating (sujud) then again praising God.
 It ends with the words: "Peace be with you and God's mercy."
 During the prayer, a Muslim cannot talk or do anything else besides pray.
 Once the prayer is complete, one can offer personal prayers or supplications to God for their needs, known as dua.
 There are many standard invocations in Arabic to be recited at various times (e.g. after the prayer) and for various occasions (e.g. for one's parents) with manners and etiquette such as before eating.
 Muslims may also say dua in their own words and languages for any issue they wish to communicate with God in the hope that God will answer their prayers.
 Certain Shi'a sects pray the five daily prayers divided into three separate parts of the day, providing several Hadith as supporting evidence; although according to Shi'a Islam, it is also permissible to pray at five times.